- Initial Release Date

 - Dan Butterfield

-Tunnel is probably one of the earliest pieces of eyecandy software, published in January 1980.
+Tunnel is probably one of the earliest pieces of eyecandy software.
 It's not only one of the earliest pieces of eyecandy, it's also one of the earlier hardware demos, showing off the 256 color palette of the VGA adapter.

 It was an internal IBM test program for VGA adapters, not originally intended for outside distribution.
 It along with another program, known internally as "Dazzle", but distributed as "O-My-God", were bits of eyecandy that leaked out of IBM and spread quickly through BBSs of the time.